 Female hormone levels of estrogen and progesterone drop dramatically after menopause.
 It comes as no surprise that after menopause heart disease in women skyrockets.
 In fact, it is the leading cause of death in older women with over a half-million deaths per year in the United States.
 This is more than twice as many as all cancer deaths combined.

 The lack of progesterone causes disease processes similar to those caused by the lack of estrogen, which include osteoporosis, heart disease, decrease in libido, premenstrual symptoms, and a significantly diminished quality of life.
 The combination of bioidentical progesterone and estrogen can prevent this downward spiral by keeping women vital, strong, and healthy.

 Testosterone is the primary male sex hormone, responsible for male sexual development and critical for maintaining erectile function, sex drive, normal energy levels, and mood.
 It also controls a wide range of other physical functions throughout the body.
 As with other hormones, testosterone declines with age in both men and women.
 In men it decreases 1% a year after age 40.
 At the age of 80, the levels are only one-fifth of the levels obtained in youth.

 Both men and women benefit from the supplementation of testosterone.
 At optimal physiological levels, testosterone increases bone density and bone formation, increases muscle strength, enhances energy and sexual function, decreases body fat, and moderates cholesterol levels.
 Additionally, the hormone keeps a woman’s skin soft and supple.
 Testosterone is a hormone both men and women need to replenish as they venture into their fifties and beyond.

 Testosterone replacement therapy is a safe choice to raise deficient levels.
 It provides dramatic benefits for men and women, moreover, men with higher physiological levels have less morbidity and mortality.

-For a high-quality formula, see our Wiseman Test Support.
+For a high-quality formula, see our Wiseman Health Test Support.